generation-JAITA73-gruppo1/universe-games_cms/README.md

 # UniverseGamesCsm

+This project is a CMS webapp for managing CRUD operations for the fictitious gaming news website "Universe-Games".
+The original scaffolding data was requested from a mock API; however we decided to switch to a local mock json server for long-time project maintenance (see "Development Server" for more information).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server

-HOW TO STARTUP THE JSON SERVER (necessary to make the API calls work):
+HOW TO STARTUP THE JSON SERVER (needed to make the API calls work):
-Run `npm run server` inside the project terminal.
+Run `npm run server` inside the project directory in the system shell.
 This will start the local json server with all the scaffolding data.
 (NOTE: this operation is also required in order to see the data in the "universe-games_sito" application.)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.